aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/print-and-preview/export-range-of-cells-in-a-worksheet-to-image/_index.md

             options.horizontalResolution = 200;
             options.verticalResolution = 200;

-            // Take the image of your worksheet const sr = new SheetRender(worksheet, options);
+            // Capture an image of your worksheet const sr = new SheetRender(worksheet, options);
             const outputData = sr.toImage(0);